Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

-In principle, $R$ can be any ring, but we will only consider the cases where $R$ is $\R, \Q, \Z,$ or $\Z/p$.
-Note that Cattaneo et al use the term ``degree'' instead of ``defect.''
+Cattaneo et al.~use the term ``degree'' instead of ``defect.''
 As in \cite{KMV}, we reserve the term ``degree'' for cohomological degree.
-Note that the diagrams with defect 0 are precisely those which are (uni)trivalent, in the sense that each free vertex is trivalent and each segment vertex has one edge and two arcs emanating from it.
-It turns out that it is precisely the defect-0 cocycles which index finite-type invariants of knots and links in $\R^3$.
+The diagrams with defect 0 are precisely those which are (uni)trivalent, in the sense that each free vertex is trivalent and each segment vertex has one edge and two arcs emanating from it.
+It is precisely the defect-0 cocycles which index finite-type invariants of knots and links in $\R^3$.

+The coboundary operator $\delta: \LD^{k,n} \to \LD^{k+1,n}$ is defined to encode which configuration space integrals yield closed forms.
+(See Section \ref{VanishingAndGraphCohomology}.)
+We first need one further construction on graphs.
+If $e$ is an edge or arc in a labeled graph $\Gamma$ joining vertices $i,j$, the \emph{contraction} $\Gamma/e$ of $e$ has the usual quotient of CW-complexes as its underlying unoriented graph.
+The vertex labels on $\Gamma/e$ are given by lowering by 1 those vertex labels greater than $\max(i,j)$ and by assigning $\min(i,j)$ to the vertex that is image of $e$.
+For $d$ odd, if the contraction of $e$ introduces a self-loop, then the endpoints of $e$ are necessarily segment vertices, and the order of edge-ends in the self-loop is determined by the orientation of $L$.
+For $d$ even, the labels on the edges are given by lowering by 1 those labels greater than that of $e$.